nahid7474/AD/README.md

 **DHCP Installation and Configuration**: Installed and configured DHCP services, defining IP address ranges and lease durations for dynamic network assignment.

+**Create Domain users via PowerShell**: Utilized PowerShell scripts to create 10 domain users in Active Directory.

 **Client Virtual Machine Setup**: Deployed a client computer as a Virtual Machine (VM) to test the functionality of the DHCP service within the network environment.

-**Domain Join via PowerShell**: Utilized PowerShell scripts to join a Windows 10 client computer to the Active Directory domain seamlessly.
+**Domain Join Windows 10 client computer via PowerShell**: Utilized PowerShell scripts to join a Windows 10 client computer to the Active Directory domain seamlessly.

 **Network Testing**: Conducted comprehensive testing to ensure both the server and client machines within the network environment were operational and functioning correctly.